Search

 Jätkänkynttilä Bridge

-In my case, I stayed in Rovaniemi, which is one of the main cities in Finnish Lapland.
-However, other less touristy places that are also good options include Luosto, Levi, Ivalo or Inari.
+Other less touristy places that are also good options in the Finnish Lapland include Luosto, Levi, Ivalo or Inari.

 What is the best time of year to visit Lapland?

-Often when we think of visiting Lapland, we think of Christmas and all the Christmas spirit.
-This is because Rovaniemi, located in Lapland and one of its main cities, is the official home of Santa Claus 😊
+Often when we think of visiting Lapland, we remember Christmas and all the Christmas spirit.
+This is because Rovaniemi, located in Lapland and one of its main cities, is the official home of Santa Claus 😊.

 Lapland What to visit Ultimate Guide Santa Claus Village